Dee-McG/ChatToTheMat/README.md

 * [balsamiq Wireframes](https://balsamiq.com/wireframes/)
 	* This was used to create wireframes for 'The Skeleton Plane' stage of UX design.
 * [Canva](https://www.canva.com/)
-    * Canva design was used in order to create the website logo.
+    * Canva design was used in order to create the website logo and custom error images.
 * [Font Awesome](https://fontawesome.com/)
     * All the Icons displayed throughout the website are Font Awesome icons.
 * [Favicon](https://favicon.io/)